 Child support is a term used to describe the payment of money from one parent to the other for the purpose of helping the parent raise their children who are under 18 years of age.
 All children in Australia whose parents have separated, whether or not the parents were married to each other, are eligible for child support payments.
 A child is defined as under 18 years of age.

 The Child Support Agency (CSA) is run by the Federal Government and they govern the bulk of Australia’s child support agreements.
-They have a special formula that they use to work out how much each parent should be contributing to their child by considering the income of the parents, the cost of raising a child and how much time you spend with your child.
+They have a special formula that they use to work out how much each parent should be contributing to their child by considering the income of the parents, the cost of raising a child, and how much time you spend with your child.

 Some parents may think that the amount calculated by the CSA is too little and they won’t be able to look after their children.
 Some parents may think that they are paying too much child support and it’s an unfair burden on them.
 If you disagree with the amount that CSA has come up with, you can dispute it.